Gangsters Rap

 GANGSTA RAP

 To all those who perform and create within this evolving genre of music, we extend our respect.
-However, for those of us in recovery, our ultimate goal must always be freedom—freedom to love, to work, and to live without the chains of our past.
+However, for those of us in recovery, our ultimate goal must always be freedom—freedom to love, work, and to live without the chains of our past.

 G.A.
 Global Services Inc.